CEC Ambassador Animal Position Statement

-Povey and Rios (2002) examined the role program animals play in helping visitors develop positive feelings about the care and well-being of zoo animals.
+- Povey and Rios (2002) examined the role ambassador animals play in helping visitors develop positive feelings about the care and well-being of zoo animals.

 The primary contributors to this paper were Karen Povey and Keith Winsten with valuable comments provided from members of both the Conservation Education Committee and the Children's Zoo Interest Group.

 Bitgood, S., Patterson, D., & Benefield, A. (1986).
 Understanding your visitors: ten factors that influence visitor behavior.
 Annual Proceedings of the American Association of Zoological Parks and Aquariums, 726-743.